-- Before you begin your work, note possible hazards. - If overhead lines are present or there may be underground facilities, contact Maritime Electric to find out line voltages and safe limits of approach. - Power lines heights may change making conditions abnormal due to temperature, vehicle collisions, broken guy wires or other causes.
-Inspect your work site regularly when working in proximity to power lines. - Ensure the height limit of a load, including any attachments, is below the legal height limit 4.15 metres (13.5 feet).
-If height limit exceeds 4.9 metres (16 feet) contact Maritime Electric to determine if an escort is needed in order to move lines. - Know where the power lines are at all times use caution when loading and unloading. - Have a spotter watch and warn you if you are getting too close to a power line. - Check that your dump/boom body of the truck is lowered before you leave the work area.
+- Before you begin your work, note possible hazards. - If overhead lines are present, or if there may be underground facilities, contact Maritime Electric to find out line voltages and safe limits of approach. - The height of the power lines may change due to temperature, vehicle collisions, broken guy wires or other causes.
+Inspect your work site regularly when working in proximity to power lines. - Ensure the maximum height of a load, including any attachments, is below the legal height limit - 4.15 metres (13.5 feet).
+If the maximum height exceeds 4.9 metres (16 feet) contact Maritime Electric to determine if lines need to be moved. - Know where the power lines are at all times use caution when loading and unloading. - Have a spotter watch and warn you if you are getting too close to a power line. - Ensure that the dump body or boom of the truck is lowered before moving the truck.